blog posts

 • Group B: 168.10.128/25

-Now I will show you two rules of Mangle.
+Now, I will show you two rules of Mangle.
 This subnetting allows all our users to be divided into two groups.
-Users using IP addresses between 192.168.10.1 and 192.168.10.126 will be in group A, and those using IP addresses between 192.168.10.129 and 192.168.10.253 will be in group B. On the MikroTik router, they correctly group and mark our LAN IPs.
+Users using IP addresses between 192.168.10.1 and 192.168.10.126 will be in Group A, and those using IP addresses between 192.168.10.129 and 192.168.10.253 will be in Group B. The MikroTik router correctly groups and marks our LAN IPs.

 Follow the steps below to create these Mangle rules.

 2. Select the prerouting option from the Chain drop-down menu and put the IP block of group A (in this article: 192.168.10.0/25) in the address input field.
-Click the Action tab, select mark routing from the Action drop-down menu, put the group’s name (here, GroupA) in the New Routing Mark input box, uncheck the Passthrough option, and then click the Apply and OK buttons.
+Click the Action tab, select mark routing from the Action drop-down menu, put the group’s name (here, GroupA) in the New Routing Mark input box, uncheck the Passthrough option, and click the Apply and OK buttons.

 3. Likewise, click the Add New button again, select the prerouting option from the Chain drop-down menu, and put the IP group B block (here, 192.168.10.128/25) in the address input field.
-Now click on the Action tab, select the mark routing option from the Action drop-down menu, put the group’s name (here, GroupB) in the New Routing Mark input field, uncheck the Passthrough option and then click the Apply button and OK.
+Now click on the Action tab, select the mark routing option from the Action drop-down menu, put the group’s name (here, GroupB) in the New Routing Mark input field, uncheck the Passthrough option, and click the Apply button and OK.

 We have successfully created Mangle rules to group our LAN users.
-Now we will configure the routes on the MikroTik router so that different groups can access the Internet through other ISP connections.
+Now, we will configure the routes on the MikroTik router so that different groups can access the Internet through other ISP connections.

 Step 5.
 Route configuration